starlake-ai/starlake/docs/user/guide/sample.rst

 Say we have to ingest customers, orders and sellers into the datalake.
-The customers and orders are provided by the "sales" department while the sellers and locations datasets are provided by the HR departement.
+The customers and orders are provided by the "sales" department while the sellers and locations datasets are provided by the HR department.

 The orders dataset contains new, updated and deleted orders.
 Once imported, we want the deleted orders to be removed from the dataset and